 · has hit a metaphorical wall: conceptually, logistically, linguistically (or any combination thereof)

-I will work with both fiction and nonfiction manuscripts for readers of all ages, though my areas of specialty include: contemporary realism, young adult, middle grade, memoir, art, culture, biography, and narrative nonfiction.
+I will work with both fiction and nonfiction manuscripts for readers of all ages, though my areas of specialty include: contemporary realism, young adult, middle-grade, and memoir.

-Over the past five years, I have led dozens of writing workshops and presentations across the country, speaking to students, classes, and writing groups of various ages and levels.
-During this time I also began offering freelance editing services, and I have grown to cherish these interactions and relationships.
+Since 2016, I have led dozens of writing workshops and presentations across the country, speaking to students, classes, and writing groups of various ages and levels.
+During this time, I also began offering freelance editing services, and I have grown to cherish these interactions and relationships.
 There’s nothing that compares to helping a writer make a breakthrough in their work or seeing them not give up on their dream.

 In 2015, upon the sale of my debut novel, I left the nonprofit world to start my own company, under which I have worked with Simon and Schuster's McElderry and SimonPulse imprints, as well as Penguin Random House's Razorbill Books.
 With these publishing houses, I have written 4 young adult and middle grade novels, and contributed to a nonfiction young adult anthology.
 During this time, I have also freelanced as an editorial consultant, where I continue to provide developmental editing of fiction and nonfiction book-length projects, and manuscript services such as query letter reviews, editorial assessments, and copyediting.
 My books include: CODE NAME: SERENDIPITY (PRH/Razorbill, 2022), SOMETHING LIKE GRAVITY (S+S/McElderry, 2019), THE LAST TO LET GO (S+S/McElderry, 2018), OUR STORIES, OUR VOICES (S+S/SimonPulse, 2018), THE WAY I USED TO BE (S+S/McElderry, 2016).